8 Making Tracks Fellows selected from the UK and around the world

 Minimising our environmental impact

 We are taking numerous steps within our operations to reduce our environmental impact.
-These actions, combined with our new model (one long annual residency and tour, rather than four short seasonal tours), have already resulted in a 60% decrease of flight-related emissions in 2019 compared to the previous season (2017/2018).
-In addition, we offset flights using the highest international standards of carbon offsetting, plus additional 'DIY offsets' focused on conservation, rewilding and forestry projects.
+These actions, including drastically reducing the number of flights taken by musicians involved in Making Tracks, have already resulted in a 60% decrease of transport-related emissions in 2019 compared to the previous season (2017/2018).
+In addition, we offset unavoidable flights using the highest international standards of carbon offsetting, plus additional 'DIY offsets' focused on conservation, rewilding and forestry projects.
 We recognise that offsetting is not a precise science, nor a perfect solution, but for now we've decided to make it part of our wider environmental strategy.
-Elsewhere, we will use all available resources from organisations such as Julie's Bicycle and others to reduce the environmental impact of our other UK-based touring activities.
+Elsewhere, we use available resources from organisations such as Julie's Bicycle and others to further reduce the environmental impact of our other UK-based touring activities.